Color field: Color field movement

 By the late 1950s and early 1960s young artists began to break away stylistically from abstract expressionism; experimenting with new ways of making pictures; and new ways of handling paint and color.
-In the early 1960s several and various new movements in abstract painting were closely related to each other, and superficially were categorized together; although they turned out to be profoundly different in the long run.
+In the early 1960s, several and various new movements in abstract painting were closely related to each other, and superficially were categorized together; although they turned out to be profoundly different in the long run.
 Some of the new styles and movements that appeared in the early 1960s as responses to abstract expressionism were called: Washington Color School, hard-edge painting, geometric abstraction, minimalism, and color field.

-Gene Davis also was a painter known especially for paintings of vertical stripes of color, like Black Grey Beat, 1964, and he also was a member of the group of abstract painters in Washington, D.C. during the 1960s known as the Washington Color School.
+Gene Davis also was a painter known especially for paintings of vertical stripes of color, like Black Grey Beat (1964) and he also was a member of the group of abstract painters in Washington, D.C. during the 1960s known as the Washington Color School.
 The Washington painters were among the most prominent of the mid-century color field painters.

 The artists associated with the color field movement during the 1960s were moving away from gesture and angst in favor of clear surfaces and gestalt.
-During the early to mid-1960s color field painting was the term for the work of artists like Anne Truitt, John McLaughlin, Sam Francis, Sam Gilliam, Thomas Downing, Ellsworth Kelly, Paul Feeley, Friedel Dzubas, Jack Bush, Howard Mehring, Gene Davis, Mary Pinchot Meyer, Jules Olitski, Kenneth Noland, Helen Frankenthaler, Robert Goodnough, Ray Parker, Al Held, Emerson Woelffer, David Simpson, and others whose works were formerly related to second generation abstract expressionism; and also to younger artists like Larry Poons, Ronald Davis, Larry Zox, John Hoyland, Walter Darby Bannard and Frank Stella.
+During the early to mid-1960s, color field painting was the term for the work of artists like Anne Truitt, John McLaughlin, Sam Francis, Sam Gilliam, Thomas Downing, Ellsworth Kelly, Paul Feeley, Friedel Dzubas, Jack Bush, Howard Mehring, Gene Davis, Mary Pinchot Meyer, Jules Olitski, Kenneth Noland, Helen Frankenthaler, Robert Goodnough, Ray Parker, Al Held, Emerson Woelffer, David Simpson, Vasa Velizar Mihich and others whose works were formerly related to second generation abstract expressionism; and also to younger artists like Larry Poons, Ronald Davis, Larry Zox, John Hoyland, Walter Darby Bannard and Frank Stella.
 All were moving in a new direction away from the violence and anxiety of action painting toward a new and seemingly calmer language of color.

-Although color field is associated with Clement Greenberg, Greenberg actually preferred to use the term post-painterly abstraction.
-In 1964, Clement Greenberg curated an influential exhibition that traveled the country called post-painterly abstraction.
+Although color field is associated with Clement Greenberg, Greenberg actually preferred to use the term "post-painterly abstraction."
+In 1964, Clement Greenberg curated an influential exhibition that traveled the country called Post-Painterly Abstraction.
 The exhibition expanded the definition of color field painting.
 Color field painting clearly pointed toward a new direction in American painting, away from abstract expressionism.
-In 2007 curator Karen Wilkin curated an exhibition called Color As Field: American Painting 1950–1975 that traveled to several museums throughout the United States.
+In 2007, Karen Wilkin curated an exhibition called Color As Field: American Painting 1950–1975 that traveled to several museums throughout the United States.
 The exhibition showcased several artists representing two generations of color field painters.